gymprecice/gymprecice/CONTRIBUTING.md

 ## License

-By contributing to Gym-preCICE and its tutorials, you agree that your contributions will be licensed under the [Gym-preCICE LICENSE](https://github.com/gymprecice/gymprecice/blob/main/LICENSE).
+By contributing to Gym-preCICE and its tutorials, you agree that your contributions will be licensed under [the LICENSE file](https://github.com/gymprecice/gymprecice/blob/main/LICENSE) in the root directory of this source tree.